Archdiocese of Cagayan de Oro: Priests

-As of 2023, there are a total of 170 priests (119 diocesan and 51 religious) serving within the jurisdiction of the archdiocese.
+As of 2023, there are a total of 180 priests (125 diocesan and 55 religious) serving within the jurisdiction of the archdiocese.

-Most of them are in the 70 parishes, but there are also others without a parish, either in the seminary or carrying out diocesan or apostolate tasks.
+Most of them are in the 71 parishes, but there are also others without a parish, either in the seminary or carrying out diocesan or apostolate tasks.
 Some are outside the archdiocese, either on study-leave, on mission, working in other dioceses, or on-leave from the ministry, and some are retired.

-Most of the diocesan priests are members of a society founded by the Venerable Teofilo Camomot: the Society of Saint John Vianney (S.S.J.V.).
+Most of the diocesan priests are members of a society founded by the Venerable Teofilo Camomot: the Society of Saint John Vianney.

 There are nine (9) male religious congregations in the archdiocese: